coldousedbird/dotfiles/README.md

 ## os
-i use fedora, arch, and wsl ubuntu on different devices.
+i use
+- fedora - as main OS
+- arch - as experiments field
+- wsl ubuntu - at work

 ## terminal programs